fagnerdossantos/notes/README.md

 ## Key Features

--   Create new notes with ease.
+-   Create new notes ease.
 -   View, edit and delete your existing notes.
 -   Store notes locally on your device in a SQLite database.
 -   User-friendly interface to manage your notes.